 - An analysis of the financial options;

-- Tax-efficient management of your financial affairs;
+- Efficient and compliant management of your financial affairs;

-- Tax-efficient investment structures;
+- Efficient and compliant investment structures;

-- Advice and arrangement of tax-advantaged products;
+- Advice and arrangement of compliant products;

-- Tax compliance;
+- Corporate compliance;

-Maltese companies are not required to open a bank account with a Maltese bank, however, depending on circumstances, it is recommended to open a bank account within Malta.
-At Zeta, our advisory team can assist clients with making contact with Malta’s most reputable banking institutions while assisting clients throughout the process, this includes:
+Maltese companies are not required to open a bank account with a Maltese bank; however, depending on circumstances, it is recommended to open a bank account within Malta.
+At Zeta, our advisory team can assist clients with making contact with Malta’s most reputable banking institutions while assisting clients throughout the process; this includes: